omssp/CollegePracticals/README.md

 # CollegePracticals

-A Simple Repo to store all my college practicals
+A Simple Repository to store all my college practicals